Content Contributor, HeySummit

-Ahoy HeySummiteers!
-Welcome to our third Customer Spotlight, where we feature all the ways HeySummit has been used and loved by YOU.
 Here at HeySummit, we're always looking for new ways to help you make the best of your summits.
-This week, the spotlight's on Michele Heyward of PositiveHire.
+We're doing our best to feature all the ways HeySummit has been used and loved by our community of users.
+In this post, the spotlight's on Michele Heyward of PositiveHire.
 Read on and get inspired 🏔️

 In her previous job as a civil engineer, Michele Heyward noticed that so few of her colleagues, especially superiors, were Latina, Black or Indigenous women.